-This article on Fiscal Cliff and Fiscal Drag is part of the article series by ClearIAS.com on some current but confusing concepts related to US economy.
-We plan to discuss in detail, terms like United States Fiscal Cliff, Fiscal Drag, US debt ceiling, US shutdown, Quantitative Easing and Federal tapering in layman terms.
-So here starts our trademarked[ 😉 ] Background Digging Operation on the most highlighted economy terms in recent times.
+We plan to discuss in detail, terms like the United States Sub-Prime Crisis, Fiscal Cliff, Fiscal Drag, US debt ceiling, US shutdown, Quantitative Easing, and Federal tapering in layman’s terms.
+So here starts our Background Digging Operation on the most highlighted economy terms in recent times.

 Topics that will be covered in the article series: